Expect the unexpected on this journey to Cuba

 What is the food like in Cuba?

 Simple but good is how you can describe Cuban food.
-Traditional staple is rice and black beans (arroz congris), pork (Puerco), chicken and fresh fish.
+Traditional staple is rice and black beans (arroz congris), pork (puerco), chicken and fresh fish.
 Lobster and shrimp are also available but mostly reserved for the bigger hotels.
 Of course there’s the famous Cuba Libre (rum and Coke) and the Mojito (rum, sugar, lime juice, soda water and mint).
 Good drinkable local beers are Cristal and Bunaro.
 And of course, Cuban coffee which has a very distinct rich taste.

 Can vegetarians and vegans be catered for in Cuba?

-Vegetarians can eat like a local (rice, beans eggs, omelettes, fried plantain and salads.
+Vegetarians can eat like a local (rice, beans ,eggs, omelettes, fried plantain and salads).
 Other than the rice, beans, vegetables and plantains, vegans will find it more difficult in Cuba.
 There will be plenty of fresh fruit, but we would advise you to bring your own food / supplements.

 Are credit cards accepted in Cuba?

-You can use your credit card to withdraw money at the bank (visa/master card/Euro card – but please note that cards issued by American banks and American Express and Diners club are not accepted).
+You can use your credit card to withdraw money at the bank (Visa/Mastercard/Eurocard), but please note that cards issued by American banks ,American Express and Diners Club are not accepted.
 There are some ATMs in Cuba.
-Please note though that since 2004 US$ are no longer accepted.
-You can bring Euros € and exchange them at banks or hotels.
-In some parts of Cuba they do accept Euros (Varadero, Cayo de Coco).
-As it’s a closed currency make sure you change your money back to Euros or Dollars.
+Please note though that since 2004 USD are no longer accepted.
+You can bring euros and exchange them at banks or hotels.
+In some parts of Cuba they do accept euros (Varadero, Cayo de Coco).
+As it’s a closed currency make sure you change your money back to euros or dollars.

 What type of a charger do I need in Cuba?